princeton-nlp/SWE-agent/docs/installation/source.md

     SWE-agent is still in active development.
 Features and enhancement are added often.
     To make sure you are on the latest version, periodically run `git pull` (there is no need to redo the `pip install`).
-    You might also want to run `docker pull sweagent/swe-agent:latest` or `./setup.sh` periodically (though changes to the container are more rare).

 !!! note "Development setup"
     Want to modify SWE-agent?
 Great!
 There are a few extra steps and tips: